-Staff Names and Positions: Deborah Haight, Community Services Director for Henderson, Polk, and Transylvania Counties is budgeted at 99 % or 39.6 hours per week, Deborah's remaining time will be charged to other funding; Kathleen Carr, Self Sufficiency Coordinator, will work 40 hours per week and will be paid 100% from CSBG funds.
+Staff Names and Positions: Staff Names and Positions: Deborah Haight, Community Services Director for Henderson, Polk, and Transylvania Counties is budgeted at 99 % or 39.6 hours per week, Deborah's remaining time will be charged to other funding; Kathleen Carr, Self Sufficiency Coordinator, will work approximately 40 hours per week and will be paid 100% from CSBG funds.
 She will work primarily in Henderson and Polk counties.
-Charlotte Davis, our new Self Sufficiency Coordinator, will work 39.6 hours or 99% for CSBG.
-Charlotte's time will be spent serving clients in Henderson and Transylvania counties.
-Charlotte's other time will be charged to HCCBG Ensure; Jonathan Stanley Information Systems Coordinator and Neil Beytagh, Information Support Services, will have their time and fringe benefits charged based on the computers connected to the internet per program, this will be approximately 5.07%, their remaining time is charged to all other programs based on the same allocation plan.
+Charlotte Davis, our new Self Sufficiency Coordinator, will work approximately 39.6 hours or 99% for CSBG.
+Charlotte's time will mainly be spent serving clients in Henderson and Transylvania counties.
+Charlotte's other time will be charged to HCCBG Ensure; Jonathan Stanley Information Systems Coordinator and Cody Miller, Information Support Specialist, will have their time and fringe benefits charged based on the computers connected to the internet per program, this will be approximately 5.07%, their remaining time is charged to all other programs based on the same allocation plan.
+Clarence Tate, Facilities and Safety Coordinator and a soon to be hired Facilities and Safety Specialist and Facilities and Safety Assistant are charged to CSBG based on the space that is occupied by our program and is approximately 1.08% of their salary; their remaining time is charged to all other programs based on the same allocation plan.
+Salary calculations include a 3% step increase where applicable.